Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Introduction

 In the following analysis, we will assume as a theoretical framework the Standard Model Effective Field Theory (SMEFT).
-The latter parametrises any possible effects beyond the SM by extending the SM Lagrangian with new operators (of mass dimensions $>4$) constructed solely from SM fields and respecting all the SM symmetries.
+The latter parametrises any possible effects beyond the SM by extending the SM Lagrangian with new operators (of mass dimensions $>4$) constructed solely from SM fields and respecting all the symmetries of the SM.
 The physical Higgs field is embedded in the $SU(2)_L \times U(1)_Y$ scalar doublet.
 The new operators can in general either slightly affect the SM processes, by altering the shapes of kinematic distributions, or give rise to final states which in the SM have either vanishing or very feeble cross sections.
 Such indirect signatures in the SMEFT scale at most as $m_W^2/\Lambda^2$ or $s/\Lambda^2$, where $s$ denotes the squared c.o.m. energy of the collision.

 In this work, we investigate the sensitivity of a future high-energy muon collider to dimension-6 SMEFT operators involving muons that modify Higgs and top production.
-We identify the subset of operators contributing dominantly to channels such as $\mu^+\mu^- \to Zh$, $Z$-boson fusion Higgs production, $\mu^+\mu^- \to t\bar t$ and $t\bar t h$, focusing on their energy-growing behaviour at multi-TeV scales.
+We identify the subset of operators that give leading contributions to processes such as $\mu^+\mu^- \to Zh$, $Z$-boson fusion Higgs production, $\mu^+\mu^- \to t\bar t$ and $t\bar t h$, focusing on their energy-growing behaviour at multi-TeV scales.
 Assuming a common suppression scale, we perform a dedicated high-energy fit to quantify the projected operator constraints.
 While earlier studies~\cite{Buttazzo:2020ibd,Paradisi:2022vqp,Yin:2020afe} focused mainly on dipole operators relevant to the $(g-2)_\mu$ muon anomaly via $\mu^+\mu^- \to h\gamma$, our analysis shows that Higgs and top-associated production processes offer complementary sensitivity to electroweak and four-fermion interactions involving muons, going beyond dipole-driven probes.
-This substantially enhances the indirect reach for new physics, probing scales of several tens of TeV.
+This improves the indirect reach for new physics, enabling probes of scales up to several tens of TeV.

 Beyond the model-agnostic analysis, it is important to consider the UV-complete frameworks that can generate the corresponding effective operators.
 Several UV scenarios such as supersymmetric models \cite{Chattopadhyay:2001vx,Heinemeyer:2003dq,Banerjee:2018mnw}, Grand Unification models with scalar or vector leptoquarks \cite{Chakraverty:2001yg,Parashar:2022wrd,Bhaskar:2022vgk}, models with extended scalar~\cite{Babu:2022pdn,Iguro:2018qzf,Li:2018aov} or fermionic sectors~\cite{Saad:2020ihm,Bobeth:2016llm,Capdevilla:2021rwo} can generate interactions that modify the $\mu \mu Z/\gamma$ or $t\bar{t}\mu^+\mu^-$ couplings.
 Such deviations from the SM predictions at high energies translate into constraints on the masses and couplings of the underlying heavy states.
 We connect our results to representative UV models, including vector-like leptons and scalar leptoquarks, where the relevant operators arise either at tree- or loop-level.